SecPriv/adapt/troubleshoot.md

 Computing embeddings for a large number of unique strings can consume significant memory, especially on machines without GPUs or with limited VRAM.

+Additionally, certain scenarios can greatly increase processing time:

+Large Malware Samples: Samples larger than 20 MB and with extensive string content (evidenced by large FLOSS output files) can significantly slow down embedding generation,

+Agglomerative Clustering: This step can be computationally expensive, particularly if:

+You're clustering a large number of samples, or

+You're trying more than ~50 clusters — this can drastically increase runtime due to pairwise distance computations and hierarchical merging.

 #### Possible Error:

 ```plaintext